We are thrilled to announce that the application period for our annual Surgical Robot Challenge is now officially OPEN!

-Prizes will be awarded in the following categories:
+Applications will be assessed on the following areas:

 All applicants are asked to submit:

-- this online entry form;
+- online entry form (below);

 - a 2-minute video demo of their entry;